Advanced Cardiac Life Support (ACLS-R) One-day Renewal Course

 The Advanced Cardiovascular Life Support (ACLS) One-Day Renewal Course is for physicians with a current ACLS completion card.
 This class requires the completion of the American Heart Association’s ACLS Precourse Self-Assessment and Precourse Work.
 The course includes 4 hours of skills practice and assessment in a classroom environment with social distancing and PPE.
 Baptist Health is an authorized American Heart Association (AHA) provider.

-This course is designed for healthcare providers who either direct or participate in the resuscitation of a patient, whether in or out of the hospital.
-Participants will enhance their skills in the treatment of arrest and peri-arrest patients through active participation in a series of simulated cardiopulmonary cases.
+In this course you will enhance your skills in the treatment of arrest and peri-arrest patients through active participation in a series of simulated cardiopulmonary cases.
+These simulations are designed to reinforce important concepts, including but not limited to:

 American Heart Association Courses are provided and managed by the Department of Resuscitation & PCS.
-For availability and registration, call 786-467-3263.
+For availability and registration, call 786-467-3263 or contact CPRAdmin1@baptisthealth.net

 o Physicians, Licensed Independent Practitioners and non-Baptist Health employees $160